Anasua-coding/HSI-Classification/Readme.md

 We got three different types of hyperspectral datasets namely Indian Pines, Pavia University and Botswana. from the site: http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes

-## Cite: Please cite the original publication if you utilize Res2DCLSTM and HSI-Survey code in your research.
+## Please cite the original publication if you utilize Res2DCLSTM and HSI-Survey code in your research.
 Banerjee, Anasua, and Debajyoty Banik.
 "Resnet Based Hybrid Convolution LSTM for Hyperspectral Image Classification" Multimedia Tools and Applications (2023).